offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-To use the symbols within a namespace, either include the namespace in symbol or bring all symbols within the namespace to the forefront via the `using` keyword (similar to Java's `import` or Python's `from` / `import`).
+To use the symbols within a namespace, either include them directly or bring all symbols within the namespace to the forefront via the `using` keyword (similar to Java's `import` or Python's `from` / `import`).

 ```c++
 // Use namespace directly.